eliaranita1/project1/Group Assignments/#2/storyboard.md

 ### Wireframes

-We chose to do our wireframes on Moqups.
-Click [here]https://app.moqups.com/iFJRtMTHVW/view/page/a9de4d023 to
+We chose to do our wireframes on Moqups and have left a brief overview below.
+Click [here](https://app.moqups.com/iFJRtMTHVW/view/page/a9de4d023) if you would like a closer look.
 <p>
   <img src="/Group%20Assignments/%232/wireframes.png" width="1000" />
 </p>